JCMSK/2022_JCW/README.md

 ### Transportation
 - Public transportation in The Netherlands is very reliable.
 You can schedule your trips at [ns.nl](https://www.ns.nl/en)
 - Reimbursements: TBD

+### What you need to know about the Netherlands
+- Bikers are always right!
+- Coffee shop &#8800; coffe place!
+- Everybody speaks English!